 14 In the first study, a group of women were given 400 mg of Tocovid SupraBio soft gel

 capsules; blood samples were collected at 2, 4, 6 and 8 hours after supplementation.
 Peak plasma

 tocotrienol levels were found to be 12 to 30 times higher than those needed to completely prevent

 related neurodegeneration as determined by earlier research.
 In the second study, Sen’s team

 determined tocotrienols protect against stroke-induced neurodegeneration by acting as an antioxidant

-at higher concentrations, and providing non-antioxidant protection at lower levels,15 although higher
+at higher concentrations, and providing non-antioxidant protection at lower levels,

 concentrations of tocotrienols were needed to reduce free-radical activity and resulting neurotoxicity.

 Another vitamin-like compound, coenzyme Q10 (CoQ10), is a powerful antioxidant that buffers the